 Although the large group size and the doing things in unison thing might seem a bit regimental, yosakoi is one of the more flexible Japanese dance forms with teams incorporating contemporary fashion, hairstyles, costumes and dance moves into the traditional art form.

-Anticipating the inclement October/November weather, a roofed stand for spectators has been prepared in the plaza area behind the huge Diver City shopping complex.
+Anticipating the inclement late Autumn weather, a covered stand for spectators has been prepared in the plaza area behind the huge Diver City shopping complex.

-In addition to Odaiba, there will be a secondary venues in Marunouchi with the backdrop of the recently renovated Tokyo Station and in the large square outside JR Yurakucho Station.
+In addition to Odaiba, there will be a secondary venues at Akihabara UDX and in the large square outside JR Yurakucho Station.